apache/flagon/site/_docs/stack/scaling.md

     Drop in a UserALE.js script-tag into your project (see [instructions]({{ '/docs/useralejs' | prepend: site.baseurl }})).

-    Here is an example of the script tag we're using in the UserALE.js Example page for this test
+    Here is an example of the script tag (with `settings`) we're using in the UserALE.js Example page for this test:
     ```
     <script
       src="file:/// ... /UserALEtest/userale-1.1.0.min.js"